scala-network/DefyX/doc/design.md

 ### B. Performance simulation

-As discussed in chapter 2.7, DefyX aims to take advantage of the complex design of modern high-performance CPUs.
+As discussed in chapter 2.7, RandomX aims to take advantage of the complex design of modern high-performance CPUs.
 To evaluate the impact of superscalar, out-of-order and speculative execution, we performed a simplified CPU simulation.
 Source code is available in [perf-simulation.cpp](../src/tests/perf-simulation.cpp).

 #### CPU model